cordialgerm/foe_foundry/README.md

   - [ ] Plant
   - [ ] Undead
 - [ ] Role Powers
+- [ ] Create a visualization that shows likelyhood of creature + role going for a giving power
 - [ ] Tag Powers
 - [ ] Creature Templates
 - [ ] Statblock Renderers